Two nights ago, I deleted everything.

 The Promise of Total Capture

-PKM systems promise coherence, but they often deliver a kind of abstracted confusion.
+PKM systems promise coherence, but they deliver abstracted confusion.
 The more I wrote into my vault, the less I felt.
 A quote would spark an insight, I’d clip it, tag it, link it - and move on.
-But the insight was never lived.
-It was stored.
+But the insight was never lived - it was just stored.
 Like food vacuum-sealed and never eaten, while any nutritional value slips away.

-Merlin Donald, in his theory of cognitive evolution, argues that human intelligence emerged not from static memory storage but from external symbolic representation: tools like language, gesture, and writing that allowed us to rehearse, share, and restructure thought.
-Culture became a collective memory system - not to archive knowledge, but to keep it alive, replayed, and reworked.
+Merlin Donald, in his theory of cognitive evolution, argues that human intelligence emerged from external symbolic representation: tools like language, gesture, and writing that allowed us to rehearse, share, and restructure thought.
+Culture became a collective memory system.

 In trying to remember everything, I outsourced the act of reflection.
 I didn’t revisit ideas.
-I didn’t interrogate them.
+I certainly never interrogated them.
 I filed them away and trusted the structure.
 But a structure is not thinking.
 A tag is not an insight.
-And an idea not re-encountered might as well have never been had.
+And an idea never re-encountered might as well be forgotten entirely.

 Every tool changes the shape of the hand that uses it.

 Obsidian is a brilliant piece of software.
 I love it, dearly.
 But like anything, without restraint, it can also be a trap.
 Markdown files in nested folders.
 Plugins that track your productivity.
-Graph views that suggest omniscience.
+Graph views that give you the vibe of omniscience.
 There’s an illusion of mastery in watching your notes web into constellations.
 But constellations are projections.
 They tell stories.
-They do not guarantee understanding.
+They don’t (they can’t) guarantee understanding.

 When I first started using PKM tools, I believed I was solving a problem of forgetting.
 Later, I believed I was solving a problem of integration.
 Eventually, I realized I had created a new problem: deferral.
 The more my system grew, the more I deferred the work of thought to some future self who would sort, tag, distill, and extract the gold.